yberregu/ELK_Project1/README.md

 SSH into the control node and follow the steps below:
 - Copy the /etc/ansible/files/filebeat-config.yml file to '/etc/filebeat/filebeat-playbook.yml'.
 - Update the security rules file to include IP address/Update the /etc/ansible/hosts file to include ports
-- Run the playbook, and navigate to: 5601 to check that the installation worked as expected.
+- Run the playbook, and navigate to:ELK-Server-PublicIP:5601/app/kibana to check that the installation worked as expected.

   Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it? the filebeat{filebeat-playbook.yml}, to /roles/filebeat.yml